Genivia/ugrep/README.md

            Formatted output is written for each matching pattern, which means that a line may be output multiple times when patterns match more than  once on  the  same  line.
-If  field  %u  is specified anywhere in a format string, then matching lines are output  only  once  unless  option  -u, --ungroup is specified or when one or more newlines are matched.
+If  field  %u  is specified anywhere in a format string,  matching  lines  are  output  only  once,  unless  option  -u, --ungroup  is specified or when more than one line of input matched the search pattern.

            Additional formatting options: